 The Benefits of Reusing Gray Water

 Repurposing gray water is not a new thing.
 Farmers everywhere have dumped gray water onto their fields for eons.
-Campers of bygone eras lacked holding tanks, which forced RVers of those times to dump sink and bath water onto the ground.
-Few, if anyone, thought twice about it.
+Campers of bygone eras lacked holding tanks, which forced RVers of those times to dump sink and bath wash water onto the ground.
+After emptying their grey water tank as far from their campsite as possible, few thought twice about the practice.
 After all, when you’re tent camping you do the same, right?

 In the distant era it was pretty common to dump the gray line, especially with popups that were not waste tank equipped.
 I used a 5 gallon bucket at the outlet then took it into the woods.
 Everything that had food on it was well wiped down with no wastes being dumped.
 Black – had a Porta Potti that got dumped at a bathroom or dump station when necessary.
 Then we ‘graduated’ to a wheeled blue tank.Is it ever excusable to dump grey tanks on ground?